 Step 1: Reach 100% completion in all five Sectors

-Every main Sector needs to be fully cleared.
-According to Game Rant's coverage, collectibles that count toward 100% include Read Earth Memories, Safe Boxes, Mods, Training Simulations, and Cartridge Holders.
-Mini Cabins, notably, do not count toward the 100% completion figure, so you can skip those unless you're hunting the Platinum trophy or full Achievement list.
+Every main Sector needs a full clear.
+The collectibles that matter are Read Earth Memories, Safe Boxes, Mods, Training Simulations, and Cartridge Holders.
+Mini Cabins don't count toward the 100% figure, so you can ignore them unless you're chasing the Platinum trophy or full Achievement list.

 The five Sectors are: